creativeprojects/resticprofile/README.md

 `schedule-permission` accepts two parameters: `user` or `system`:

 * `user`: your backup will be running using your current user permissions on files.
-That's probably what you want if you're only saving your documents (or any other file inside your profile).
+This is fine if you're only saving your documents (or any other file inside your profile).
+Please note on **systemd** that the schedule **will only run when your user is logged in**.

 * `system`: if you need to access some system or protected files.
-You will need to run resticprofile with `sudo` on unixes and with elevated prompt on Windows (please note on Windows resticprofile will ask you for elevated permissions automatically if needed)
+You will need to run resticprofile with `sudo` on unixes and with elevated prompt on Windows (please note on Windows resticprofile will ask you for elevated permissions automatically if needed).

 * *empty*: resticprofile will try its best guess based on how you started it (with sudo or as a normal user) and fallback to `user`